openml/docs/docs/showcase/index.md

-# Showcase
+# Ecosystem

-This page is a showcase of some projects and research done using the OpenML libary.
+OpenML has a rich ecosystem of tools and projects that seamlessly integrate OpenML in various ways.

+!!! tip "Add your library"
     Did you use OpenML in your work and want to share it with the community?
 We would love to have you!
     Simply create a pull request with the necessary information and we will add it to this page.

 <div class="card-container">